AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 ## Mutable Alchemy

 At 7th level, you are able to create a mutable alchemical kit using your [[#Makeshift Alchemy|makeshift alchemy supplies]], made up of different substance which are only almost stabilized.
 When you prepare your makeshift alchemy supplies, choose an amount of gold up to 4 sc * your Transmuter level.
 This amount is subtracted from your supplies, and enters the mutable kit.
-Using a minor interaction, you are able to create one item from these materials, subtracting its cost from the amount of remaining materials.
+Using a [[Action Economy#^359f07|minor interaction]], you are able to create one item from these materials, subtracting its cost from the amount of remaining materials.
 When you take a long rest, any unused items and supplies deteriorate.

 ## Upgraded Opus